Newburyport School Committee OKs racial equality resolution

 He said points about more diverse hiring and expanded curriculum are difficult for the committee to dictate and that he would prefer to receive approval from the district leadership team before adopting such details.

-"We've always encouraged inclusive curriculum," Hochheiser, noting that he has been on the committee for five years.
+"We've always encouraged inclusive curriculum," Hochheiser said, noting he's been on the committee for five years.
 "But to expect it — to take the next step because of where we are now as a country, I think, is a bigger statement.
 But we don't have the purview to say that."

 Mayor Donna Holaday, who chairs the committee, reminded Hochheiser that the committee has authority over Superintendent Sean Gallagher and suggested that some parts of the resolution could be pushed by the committee as part of renewing his contract.